AP sources: Alabama senator has indicated he won’t run again

 “I don’t know anybody who knows how to wield power like Shelby does,” said David Mowery, an Alabama-based political consultant.

-“I would say that is his greatest accomplishment, to get money allocated to the state for many different projects,” said Alabama Republican Party Chairman Bill Armistead.
+“I would say that is his greatest accomplishment, to get money allocated to the state for many different projects,” former Alabama Republican Party Chairman Bill Armistead said.

 A list of potential GOP replacements is waiting in the wings.
 Possible candidates include Shelby’s former chief of staff, Katie Boyd Britt, who now heads an influential business lobby and who would likely have the senator’s backing if she decided to enter the race.
 Alabama Secretary of State John Merrill, who suspended his 2020 Senate campaign when former Attorney General Jeff Sessions jumped in the race, said he would consider a run.
 Rep. Mo Brooks is also expected to eye the seat.
 Brooks has faced criticism for his role in the Jan.
 6 siege at the U.S. Capitol.
 At a rally before the deadly riot, he told the crowd it was time for “taking down names and kicking ass,” but has maintained since that he was talking about fighting at the ballot box.

-Note: This story has been edited to correct that Bill Armistead is the former chairman of the Alabama Republican Party.